-ART 3120 - Ceramics II b
+ART 3120 - Ceramics 3, Advanced Ceramics

 Creative exploration in pottery; making clay bodies, glazes; wheel-throwing, varied procedures in hand building.
 Emphasis is on the union of aesthetics and good craftsmanship.
 Involvement in all areas of studio operations is required.
 Studio, hands-on course.
 Prerequisite: ART 3110 Studio, Hands-On Courses(3)